Connections-Business-Directory/Connections/README.txt

 = Languages =

-Connections Business Directory has been embraced around the world and has been translated in the following languages.
+Connections Business Directory has been embraced around the world and has been translated by its users in the following languages.

 * Catalan [79% Complete]
 * Danish [48% Complete]